 Close to 4 years later, I was so lucky to be back in this special place.
 This time I was with my baby sister who was now experiencing her first trip abroad.
 Rome was our home base for a week as we set out on daily adventures throughout the city and beyond, most notably to Tuscan villages and Florence.

 While Rome may be known for its host of historical monuments – the Colosseum, Trevi Fountain, St. Peter’s Basilica – I appreciate the quieter moments of this bustling capital city.
 Wishing to scope out Rome’s everyday charm, we stayed right along the tram line in Trastevere, my favorite neighborhood.
 Located across the Tiber River, hidden away from tourists, Trastevere sits between cobbled streets and hilly avenues.
 One of the best routes to Trastevere is by foot over the Ponte Sisto Bridge, which offers a delightful view of St. Peter’s to the north.

 As it was my sister’s first time in the city, of course we made the necessary stop to the sites dotted along Rome’s historic district – the first most certainly being the Colosseum.
 Enjoying a terraced lunch just feet away from this famous ancient amphitheater is what vacationing is all about.
 My first of many plates of cacio e pepe for the week and a glass of Tuscan Chardonnay was the perfect accompaniment for the beyond stellar view.

 After tossing a coin in the Trevi, wandering up all 135 of the Spanish steps, and stopping for a gelato break (or two); we were spent.
 A crisp glass of Sardinian Vermentino was calling my name at an outdoor café in the center of Piazza Navona.
-An accordion tune danced through the square as we chatted and sipped and soaked up the warm March sun.
+An accordion tune danced through the square as we chatted and sipped and soaked up the mild March sun.
 Time felt still in the late afternoon of the crowded Roman piazza.